 Killed: 218 - Injured: 3 - PoW: 47 - Interned: 1 - Evaded: 17

-We have received other reports that this aircraft had been taken down by anti-aircraft fire and these are being researched.
+We have received other reports that this aircraft had been taken down by the anti-aircraft fire and these are being researched.
 Another report writes that the Lancaster collided with another.
 We would be very pleased to hear from anyone who is able to provide any further information on this.
-Any information received will also be passed on to the families (Mrs Lisa Russ) who are preparing a memorial book to this crew.
+Any information received will also be passed on to the families (Mrs Lisa Russ) who has written a memorial book for this crew.

 (1) 'Lumgair Creek'

 in Manitoba was named after him.

 (2) 'Taylor Bay' Saskatchewan was named after him.